LendingClub forecasts bigger-than-expected first-quarter loss

-(Reuters) - Online lender LendingClub Corp forecast a bigger-than-expected first-quarter loss on Tuesday and revenue that missed Wall Street estimates, sending the company’s shares down 9 percent in after-market trading.
+(Reuters) - Online lender LendingClub Corp forecast a bigger-than-expected first-quarter loss on Tuesday, and revenue that missed Wall Street estimates, sending its shares down 5 percent in after-market trading.

 For the first quarter, the company expects net revenue between $162 million and $172 million, below analysts’ estimates of $181.2 million, according to IBES data from Refinitiv.

-LendingClub also forecast a first-quarter net loss between $20 million and $15 million, compared to Wall Street estimates of a loss of $5.14 million.
+LendingClub also forecast a first-quarter loss between $20 million and $15 million, compared to Wall Street estimates of a loss of $5.14 million.

+For the full-year 2019, LendingClub forecast a loss that was bigger than Wall Street estimates.
+However, the company said it was targeting profitability on an adjusted basis in the second half of the year.

+LendingClub CEO Scott Sanborn said in an interview that the lower-than-expected guidance was due in part to seasonal weakness in the first quarter and economic uncertainty both in the United States and overseas.

+The San Francisco-based lender has been working to boost investor confidence since May 2016 when an internal investigation into loan malpractices led to the ouster of then-CEO and founder Renaud Laplanche.

+Like other online lenders, it has also faced concerns from investors who fear companies in the nascent sector may struggle to grow fast while keeping the quality of their loans in check.

-On an adjusted basis, the company reported a smaller loss in the reported quarter on the back of higher loan originations which rose 18 percent to $2.87 billion.
+Excluding items, the company posted a smaller loss in the reported quarter on the back of higher loan originations which rose 18 percent to $2.87 billion.

 LendingClub’s overall revenue rose 16 percent to $181.5 million.